onurboyar/VarRedOpt/README.md

 and it is returned from our myq\_asian function.
 The expectation of this control variate is calculated by BS\_Asian\_geom function.

+Using IS and CV together is not as straightforward as using AV and CV or AV and IS together.
+Applying IS weight and returning updated simulation values to CV does not work well.
+Following the opposite approach, applying CV and returning updated values to IS and applying IS weight to these values does not work well either.
+What we do is that applying multiplying target values with IS weight after decreasing variance by applying Control Variates.

 ### Importance Sampling

 Importance Sampling is a variance reduction technique that is especially